techidaily/site-facebook/source/_posts/avoiding-the-invisible-barriers-shadowban-in-digital-realms.md

 ### Shadowbanning on Instagram

  Instagram has had more than its fair share of complaints from users about how their posts reach only a few of their followers.
 The shadowban claims began in 2017\.
 This happened after posts from some users stopped appearing for users that did not follow them, especially under the hashtag search.
-But there are now ways to[check if you have been shadowbanned on Instagram.](https://www.makeuseof.com/shadowbanned-instagram-how-to-check/)
+But there are now ways to [check if you have been shadowbanned on Instagram.](https://www.makeuseof.com/shadowbanned-instagram-how-to-check/)

- Instagram has addressed some of these claims on the[Instagram Help Center](https://help.instagram.com/613868662393739/?helpref=uf%5Fshare) .
+ Instagram has addressed some of these claims on the [Instagram Help Center](https://help.instagram.com/613868662393739/?helpref=uf%5Fshare) .
 The company notes that content that is offensive or sensitive may be limited from the Explore page or Suggestions, and users will still see content from all accounts they follow.

  However, this did not convince everyone.
 If you follow some smaller accounts on Instagram with a few thousand followers, you might have seen them complain about low reach all of a sudden.